 processing property of the queue configuration.

-This is mostly useful for pipelines that are only running tests and when you want to have results for each push to GitHub, e.g. on the main branch.
+This is mostly useful for pipelines that are only running tests and when you want to have results for each push to the repository, e.g. on the main branch.

 In the event that you only need the result of the pipeline from the latest push, you might want to consider the auto-cancel feature.